Fees

 There are two ways to find a list of supported tokens:

-Block explorer of the corresponding environment
+Block explorer of the corresponding

-Calling the
+Calling the getFees

-function using one of the available libraries.omg-js
+function using one of the available libraries. includes a helper method to call the fees.all

 endpoint on the Watcher.
 Note that the returned response will be indexed by the transaction type.